Differentially Private Quantiles with Smaller Error: Background

 \section{Background}

 Our setup is identical to that of Kaplan Schnapp, and Stemmer~\cite{DBLP:conf/icml/KaplanSS22}.
-That is, we consider a dataset $X = \{x_i\}_{i=1,\dots, n}$ where each $x_i \in (a, b)\subset \mathbb{R}$.
-We say a dataset $X$ has a minimum gap $g$ if $\min_{i\neq j}|x_{i} - x_{j} | \geq g$\footnote{This is a mild assumption, as a minimum gap can always be enforced by introducing a small amount of noise to each data point (or by adding $\frac{i}{n}$ to point $i$).
-Importantly, if this assumption does not hold, it affects \textit{only} the utility guarantees of our algorithms—not their privacy guarantees.}.
-Unless explicitly specified, without loss of generality we assume that $a=0$ and $g=1$, since any general case can be reduced to this setting via a linear transformation of the input.
-Given a set $Q$ of $m$ quantiles $0\leq q_1 <\dots <q_m \leq 1$, the quantile estimation problem is to privately identify $Z = (z_1, \dots, z_m)\in (a,b)^m$ such that for every $i \in [m]$ we have $\rank_X(z_i) \approx \lfloor q_i n\rfloor$.
-The error measure we consider is
+That is, we consider a dataset $X = \{x_i\}_{i=1,\dots, n}$ where $x_i \in [a, b]\subset \mathbb{R}$.
+We say a dataset $X$ has minimum separation $g$ if $\min_{i\neq j}|x_{i} - x_{j} | \geq g$\footnote{This is easy to enforce, as a minimum separation can always be created by adding a small amount of noise to each data point (or by adding $\frac{i}{n}$ to point $i$).
+Importantly, if the data is not separated, it affects \textit{only} the utility guarantees of our algorithms—not their privacy guarantees.}.
+Unless explicitly specified, without loss of generality we assume that $a=0$, $g=1$, since any general case can be reduced to this setting via a linear transformation of the input.
+Our results can be translated to the general case by replacing $b$ with $\psi = \frac{b-a}{g}$.
+Given a set $Q$ of $m$ quantiles $0\leq q_1 <\dots <q_m \leq 1$, the quantile estimation problem is to privately identify $Z = (z_1, \dots, z_m)\in [0,b]^m$ such that for every $i \in [m]$ we have $\rank_X(z_i) \approx \lfloor q_i n\rfloor$.
+We consider the following error metric:

+This error metric has an intuitive interpretation as the difference between the estimate's rank and the desired rank, and is the one more often considered in the DP literature~\cite{DBLP:conf/icml/KaplanSS22, DBLP:conf/icml/GillenwaterJK21, 10.1109/FOCS.2015.45}.
 For convenience, we let $r_i = \lfloor q_i n \rfloor$ denote the \emph{rank} associated with each quantile.
 We denote by $x_{(i)}$ the $i$th smallest element of $X$ (i.e., the sorted order of the dataset).

 \textbf{Differential Privacy.} We consider two notions of adjacency in our privacy setup.
 Two datasets $X,X'$ are add/remove adjacent if $X' = X \cup \{x\}$ or $X = X' \cup \{x\}$ for a point $x$.
 We say $X,X'$ are substitute adjacent if $|X| = |X'|$, and $|X \triangle X'| \leq 2$.
 Thus, $X'$ may be obtained from $X$ by changing one point from $X$.
 Differential privacy is then defined as: